 Shipping challenges could also prove problematic.
 Salesforce predicts that parcel providers could exceed capacity as the holidays approach and jeopardize gifts arriving on time.6

 A second wave of the virus and new lockdowns may affect supply chains as well.
+You can find tips for protecting your supply chain and your business in “How Will Coronavirus Affect Your Global Supply Chain?”

 What Can You Do as an eTailer this Online Holiday Shopping Season?